 Bringing over 15 years of experience, Gloria joined the SSRL in 2012 as a Finance and Administrative Assistant.
 In her present role, Gloria handles all aspects of financial and administrative support to the SSRL, including maintaining office policies and procedures, scheduling lab usage, preparing financial reports, providing support to various committees and members of the SSRL team, and providing frontline customer service to faculty, staff, students and the general public.
 Gloria previously worked in the Controller’s Office at the University of Saskatchewan and the Department of Pathology and the Department of Obstetrics, Gynecology & Reproductive Sciences at Royal University Hospital.
 She presently holds an Executive Administrative Assistant diploma from the Saskatoon Business College as well as a Business Administration Certificate from the University of Saskatchewan.
 Gloria has recently become an Adobe In-Design Layout Designer after completing classes at the university.

-Community-Based Observation Laboratory & Video Therapy Analysis Laboratory
+Community-Based Observation Laboratory, Mixed Methods Research Laboratory & Video Therapy Analysis Laboratory

 Mixed Methods Research Manager and Specialist

-Marla is new to the SSRL, having joined the unit in 2016 as Assistant Research Manager.
-In that position, she provided assistance and support to the QRL and the SGAL.
-Now, she manages the day-to-day operations of the Video Therapy Analysis Laboratory (ViTAL) and the newly-announced Community-Based Observation Laboratory (COL).
-She brings seven years of research experience, including research design; qualitative and quantitative data collection and analysis; participant recruitment and coordination; project management; and report writing for community-based organizations and several University of Saskatchewan departments.
-Marla works to be a resource for projects involving mixed-methodologies.
-These support services include, but are not limited to, survey design and development, focus group moderation, quantitative and qualitative data analysis and interpretation, and interview services.
+Marla joined the SSRL in 2016.
+She manages the day-to-day operations of the Video Therapy Analysis Laboratory (ViTAL), the Community-Based Observation Laboratory (COL), and the newly-launched Mixed Methods Research Laboratory (MMRL).
+She has 10 years of research experience, including research design; qualitative and quantitative data collection and analysis; participant recruitment and coordination; project management; and report writing for community-based organizations and several University of Saskatchewan departments.
+Marla works to be a resource for projects involving mixed methodologies.
+These support services include, but are not limited to, survey design and administration, interview guide design and development, focus group and interview moderation, quantitative and qualitative data analysis, and mixed interpretation.
 Marla graduated from the Johnson-Shoyama Graduate School of Public Policy with a Master's in Public Administration, and completed an Honors BA in Psychology from the University of Saskatchewan.
-She previously worked as a Research Study Coordinator at the Department of Physical Medicine and Rehabilitation (College of Medicine) and as a Research Assistant at the School of Public Health, and the Saskatoon Tribal Council.
+She previously worked as a Research Study Coordinator at the Department of Physical Medicine and Rehabilitation (College of Medicine), an independent consultant for Alliance Health, and as a Research Assistant at the School of Public Health and the Saskatoon Tribal Council.